Freddie Freeman Player Props: Dodgers vs. Cardinals

-Freddie Freeman -- with a slugging percentage of .526 in his past 10 games, including four extra-base hits -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jack Flaherty on the hill, on April 28 at 10:10 PM ET.
+Freddie Freeman -- with a slugging percentage of .385 in his past 10 games, including no home runs) -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 29 at 9:10 PM ET.

+In his most recent appearance, he had three hits (going 3-for-5 with a double) against the Cardinals.

 Freddie Freeman Game Info & Props vs. the Cardinals